You are here:Home - Support - Print Quality Troubleshooting Guide

 The first setting to adjust is the number of top solid layers that are used.
 When you try to print a 100% solid layer on top of your partially hollow infill, the solid layer has to span across the hollow air pockets of your infill.
 When this happens, the extrusions for the solid layer have a tendency to droop or sag down into the air pocket.
 Because of this, you generally want to print several solid layers at the top of your print to ensure a nice flat, completely solid surface.
 As a good rule of thumb, you want the solid section at the top of your print to be at least 0.5mm thick.
 So if you are using a 0.25mm layer height, you would need at least 2 top solid layers.
 If you are printing at a lower layer height such as 0.1mm, you may need 5 solid layers at the top of your print to achieve the same effect.
 If you are noticing gaps between the extrusions in your top surface, the first thing you should try is increasing the number of top solid layers.
 For example, if you noticed the problem using only 3 top solid layers, try printing with 5 top solid layers to see if the problem is improved.
 Note that additional solid layers will occur within your part dimension and do not add size to the exterior of your part.
 You can adjust the solid layer settings by clicking “Edit Process Settings” and selecting the Layer tab.

 The infill on the inside of your part will act as the foundation for the layers above it.
-The solid layers a the top of your part will need to print on top of this foundation.
-If you infill percentage is very low, there will be large air gaps in your infill.
-For example, if you using an infill percentage of only 10%, the remaining 90% of the interior of your part would be hollow, and this would create some very large air gaps that the solid layers would need to print on top of.
+The solid layers at the top of your part will need to print on top of this foundation.
+If your infill percentage is very low, there will be large air gaps in your infill.
+For example, if you are using an infill percentage of only 10%, the remaining 90% of the interior of your part would be hollow, and this would create some very large air gaps that the solid layers would need to print on top of.
 If you have tried increasing the number of top solid layers and you are still seeings gaps in the top of your print, you may want to try increasing your infill percentage to see if the gaps go away.
 For example, if your infill percentage was previously 30%, try using a 50% infill percentage, as this would provide a much better foundation for the solid layers at the top of your print.

 If you have tried increasing the infill percentage and the number of top solid layers, yet you are still seeing gaps in the tops of your print, then you likely have an under-extrusion issue.
 This means that your nozzle is not extruding as much plastic as the software expects.
 For a full description of this issue and how to correct it, please read the Not Extruding Enough Plastic section.